JeanSuw/regex-note-for-me/Develop/regexnote.md

 * `$` is a **Dollar sign**.
 It matches the position after the characters (which means matching at the end of the text)
 * `/` is a **Front tick**.
 The one at the beginning is the open Front tick while the back is the close Front tick
 ### Quantifiers
+They are used to quantify how many times a part of your regular expression should be repeated.
+To use a quantifer you must add its symbols after a character (the characters can be a character class or a sub-expression).
+Every quantifiers have range, each symbols below will explains what they do.

 * `?` Matches zero or one time.
+* `x{6}`: In this expression, its means regex will match exactly 4 'x' characters.
+    * if we applied [a-f0-9] to 'x', like [a-f0-9]{6}, it means that regex will match 4 of [a-f0-9]
+    * we can also rewrite it as [a-f0-9]{6,6} In other word repeat from 6 to 6 times.
+Repeat from N to N time
 ### OR Operator

 ### Character Classes